Skip to main content

 For smaller teams, a single "Company Library" Category works perfectly.
 Only add Categories when they genuinely help people find things faster.

-Two Ways to Build Your Structure with AI
+Building Your Structure with AI

 Build an entire structure from scratch using our comprehensive AI assistant: